w3f/Grants-Program/applications/DotHacks-private-SRC.md

 However, there is no current Security Response Center (SRC) existing in the Polkadot ecosystem to mitigate the loss caused by blockchain vulnerabilities.

 In this RFP, we want to propose a solution for cybersecurity response based on the Substrate Treasury pallet, which has funds controlled by the Council.
-This idea will be implemented through a new spending Instrument called Bug-bounty, which is independent of the current existing instrument of Proposal, Tipping, and Bounty.
-After implementation, we will merge the code upstream to the Substrate repo's Treasury pallet.
+This idea will be implemented through a new spending instrument called Bug-bounty, which is independent of the current existing instrument of Proposal, Tipping, and Bounty.
+After implementation, we will merge the code upstream into the Substrate repo's Treasury pallet.

 Since Substrate is becoming more widely recognized and used, by implementing the Bug-bounty Instrument, the Polkadot Council, or any other Substrate blockchain Council, will be able to create a private cybersecurity response center respectively, by publishing bug-bounty programs, receiving vulnerability reports, and issuing bug-bounty reward for its own assets through the Treasury pallet.